CPR Classes in Las Vegas: Course Descriptions

 Schools in Las Vegas with CPR Classes

 Individuals looking for cardiopulmonary resuscitation (CPR) classes in the Las Vegas area have a few options.
 This article discusses 3 schools that offer these classes, all of which are less than 20 minutes from the downtown area.
-Included near the end of the article is a table comparing school statistics, such as course fees, enrollment numbers and more.
-There is also a short paragraph highlighting another possible school option.
+Included in the article is a table comparing school statistics, such as course fees, enrollment numbers and more.
+There is also a short paragraph highlighting another possible school option at the end of the article.

 - The University of Nevada - Las Vegas can be found 2.4 miles from downtown Las Vegas.
 The school offers a CPR class for adults and children, a CPR/first aid class for adults and children and a CPR/first aid for pets class.